azoth-lang/azoth.language.reference/src/class-declarations.md

 could contain movable value types and have constructors.
 Furthermore, presumably one would still want to allow non-`iso` references to these classes so it wouldn't be as if they were also `iso`.
 Finally, `move` is inherited by subtypes where as other class capabilities are not.

+## Empty Classes

+An empty class with no members can be abbreviated by replacing the class body with a semicolon (e.g.
+`public class Example;`).
+This is most useful with record classes.

+## Record Classes

+Record classes provide a shorthand for declaring record types.
+That is types that are the composition of a named, ordered sequence of other types.
+A record class is declared with a parameter list after the class name (e.g. `class Example(foo: int, bar: string)`).
+These parameters then become fields of the type.
+Declaring a record class implicitly declares three things in the class.
+Additional members can be declared in additional to the implicitly declared ones.

+First, each of the parameters is declared as a field of the class.
+For this reason, the parameters may not be `lent`.
+A parameter may be declared `var` in which case the corresponding field will be declared `var`.
+Of course a `const` class cannot have `var` fields.
+Each of the implicitly declared parameters is `public` unless the class is `published` in which case they are declared `published`.
+These fields can implicitly override abstract getters and setters.
+They cannot override or hide non-abstract ones.

+Second, an initializer is declared with corresponding field parameters (e.g. `init(.foo, .bar)` for the `Example` class).
+The implicitly declared initializer is `public` unless the class is `published` in which case it is declared `published`.
+This initializer is otherwise not special and additional initializers may be declared.
+Those initializers are not required to call the record initializer.
+They must simply follow the initialization safety rules of all initializers.
+It is not possible to add logic to this constructor or call a base class constructor.
+However, if an initializer with the same parameter types is declared, it replaces the initializer that would otherwise be generated.
+That initializer may contain logic and call a base or other initializer.

+Third, a pattern match deconstructor is declared corresponding the the parameters/fields (e.g.
+`operator is() -> Tuple[int, string]` for the `Example` class).
+This allows the record class to be deconstructed as part of an assignment or pattern match.
+If another deconstuctor is explicitly declared, the implicit one is still generated.
+It is not possible to replace this deconstructor.
+If control of the deconstructor is needed, then a regular class should be declared and members that would be implicitly declared by a record class can be manually written.